Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Transaction

+#### Wire Format Serialization

-A *transaction* comprises the following fields concatenated:
+When serialized for the wire, a *transaction* comprises the following fields concatenated:

 Field               | Type          | Description
 --------------------|---------------|----------------------------------------------------------